Azure-Samples/azd-functions-sharepoint-webhooks/README.md

 # Grant the functions access to SharePoint Online

-This quickstart uses `DefaultAzureCredential`, so the identity the functions service uses to authenticate to SharePoint depends if it runs on the local environment, or in Azure.
+The authentication to SharePoint is done using `DefaultAzureCredential`, so the credential used depends if the functions service runs on the local environment, or in Azure.
-I strongly recommend to read [this article](https://aka.ms/azsdk/js/identity/credential-chains#use-defaultazurecredential-for-flexibility) to understand the concept, if this is a new topic.
+If you never heard about `DefaultAzureCredential`, you should familirize yourself with its concept by reading [this article](https://aka.ms/azsdk/js/identity/credential-chains#use-defaultazurecredential-for-flexibility), before continuing.

 ## Grant permission to SharePoint when the functions run on the local environment

 `DefaultAzureCredential` will preferentially use the delegated credentials of `Azure CLI` to authenticate to SharePoint.
-The PowerShell script below grants the `Azure CLI`'s service principal the SharePoint delegated permission `AllSites.Manage`, which is the minimum required to register a webhook:
+The PowerShell script below grants the SharePoint delegated permission `AllSites.Manage` to the `Azure CLI`'s service principal:

 ```powershell
 Connect-MgGraph -Scope "Application.Read.All", "DelegatedPermissionGrant.ReadWrite.All"